casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 ## Outline of the Tutorial {#outline}

-This tutorial explains the purpose of the ERC-20 standard and its Casper CEP-18 implementation.
-It explains the implications of not adhering to the standard and why it is important to base DApps on one common standard implementation supported by the underlying Blockchain Protocol.
+This tutorial explains the purpose of the ERC-20 standard and the Casper CEP-18 Fungible Token implementation, which serves the same purpose for Casper blockchains.
+It explains the implications of not adhering to the standard and why it is important to base dApps on one common standard implementation supported by the underlying blockchain protocol.

 ## ERC-20 standard {#erc20-standard}